azukiapp/azk/docs/content/en/adding-services/mailcatcher.md

 app.get('/mail', require('./send_email.js'));
 ```

 Our route is now ready to send out an email.
 Now let's link the "Send email" text to the `/mail` route.
-Open the `views/home/index.ejs` file and the following `script` right under the `jquery` script tag:
+Open the `views/home/index.ejs` file and add the following `script` right under the `jquery` script tag:

 ```html
     <script>